How effective is LinkedIn for Nonprofits?

 While Twitter is great for sharing quick updates and starting conversations, Instagram for sharing highly visual content, and Facebook for sharing links and integrated videos, LinkedIn is great for content marketing and networking.

-Although user engagement is lower than that of Facebook, Twitter, or ins, LinkedIn is a great resource to use – albeit for different kinds of tasks.
+LinkedIn is a great resource to use – albeit for different kinds of tasks.
 Unlike with most other social networks, 90 million LinkedIn users are senior level influencers and 63 million are in decision-making positions.
 And these individuals don’t come to LinkedIn to find memes or post-wedding photos.
 They’re looking for great content to advance their personal careers or businesses professionally, or for partnership and sales opportunities.

 The audience is really the key differentiator here – it’s what makes LinkedIn stand out compared to other social platforms.

 Furthermore, LinkedIn offers tools specifically catered to organizations in a way that no other social network does.

 While LinkedIn might initially seem to be useful only for B2B marketing and sales, there is a lot that nonprofits can utilize LinkedIn for.
 If you’re not sure how to get started on LinkedIn, we’ve compiled a list of ten most effective LinkedIn tips for nonprofits.

 10 Powerful LinkedIn Tips for Nonprofits

 - Make it Part of the Big Picture

 - Make Your Profile Stand Out

 - Encourage Everyone to Link to Your Page